Magnanimous19/Updated_Portfolio/README.md

-In the project directory, run:
+In the project directory, clone repository and run:

 ### `npm start`